 The same data is plotted as a function of time.
 Here the lamp is connected to the alternating mains voltage (at 50 Hz in this case).
 Lamp voltage is yellow (CH1) and lamp current is blue (CH2).
 One can see that after the voltage crosses zero, the current stays zero until the striking voltage is reached; then the voltage suddenly decreases to the burning voltage causing the narrow spikes: the lamp is now lit.
 The current follows the sinusoidal form of the mains voltage, but the voltage across the lamp only changes slightly.
 As soon as the voltage drops below the maintaining voltage the current is zero and the lamps switches off.
 It then remains in this state until the voltage reaches the striking voltage again.

-Current as a function of time for a neon glow lamp.
+Current and voltage a functions of time for a neon glow lamp.

 In order to show how the resistance becomes negative for low lamp currents, I tried to increase the ballast resistor from 100 kΩ to 4.7 MΩ.
 The good news is that the lamp oscillates (see below) proving that its dynamic resistance is indeed negative, but because of the oscillations it doesn't clearly appear on the plots.